gtoral/website/content/publication/reis/index.md

 authors:
   - admin
   - ""
-publication: "*Revista Española de Investigaciones Sociológicas*"
+publication: "*Revista Española de Investigaciones Sociológicas* 132:105-130"
 abstract: "This article examines immigrant organizations from three
   perspectives: their relationships with public authorities, the system of relationships established among these organizations, and their degree of